-Daily Drawing Printable – In additional to the daily travel journal sheet you will want to print out this page for each day you are traveling.
+Daily Drawing Printable – In addition to the daily travel journal sheet you will want to print out this page for each day you are traveling.
 Sometimes the best way for kids to document is through art.
 This printable allows them to draw what they did that day.

-I recommend getting a 1 inch binder and hole punching the sheets and keeping them in the binder.
+I recommend getting a 1-inch binder and hole punching the sheets and keeping them in the binder.
 Or you could just staple them, that works too!

 And don’t forget some pencils and crayons.

 This printable Kid’s Travel Journal and Fun Guide is more for upper elementary students and tweens.
 The travel journal includes 26 Pages of Trip Planning Worksheets, Car Games, Travel Journal Pages, Travel Itineraries, and more!
 You can customize your journal by printing out as many copies of the journal pages as needed.